dkelsh/dkelsh.github.io/_posts/2018-09-10-initial-test.md

 ---
 layout: post
-title: Initial Test
+title: Introducing Lanyon
-tags: [ miscellaneous,  maths_tut]
+tags: [ miscellaneous,  ]
 ---

 Hello, this is just a bit of text to test whether maths works within the markdown - also need to test whether code rendering works nicely